Care, guidance and support: ‘Nobody cares how much you know; until they know how much you care’

 This acknowledges the importance we place on children receiving high-quality care, guidance and support as we recognise that pupils who are socially and emotionally healthy have a greater chance of achieving success in school and in later life.

 Positive Social, emotional development builds the communication skills necessary for learning throughout a child’s life and beyond.
 Listening, problem solving, teamwork and resilience are key employment skills for the future and so failure to explicitly develop these in our students, would be a failure on our part to prepare them for life in Modern Britain.

 Our staff team have been trained in supporting children with a variety of pastoral needs, including those that have been subject to adverse childhood experiences.
-In addition, we work closely with members of our Trust’s Extended Services Team who are trained to deliver specific interventions to our pupils including mindfulness, The Friends Resilience Programme & Lego Therapy.
+Our academy also has a dedicated Family Support Worker.

-If a child needs additional support with their emotional health and wellbeing, we may offer them specific intervention with one of our Extended Services Team.
+If a child needs additional support with their emotional health and wellbeing, we may offer them specific work with our family support worker.
 However, all school staff will always listen, comfort and work together with the child and families to ensure a positive outcome.